noudess/docs-main/Player-Housing.md

 | Unknown                | 4               | 0                                |
 | Unknown                | 7               | 5,0,0,0,0,0,0                    |

-TODO: In-zone clicks for the spring, purchasing a property, placing items in a property, identifying RoF opcodes, etc.
+TODO: In-zone clicks for the spring, purchasing a property, placing items in a property, identifying RoF opcodes, updating with additional vendors, fixing Z for existing vendors (some are floating), adding house interior zones (first attempt results in a client crash), etc.